yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 >
 {: .hands_on}

 Nearly plotting time!
 But one final piece is to add in SOME gene information.
-Let's focus on genes driving the clusters.
+Let's focus on genes that distinguish the clusters.

 ## Find Gene Markers